zixiao-h/traffic-sign-classification/README.md

 # Traffic sign classification using convolutional neural networks
 Part of the CS50's Introduction to Artificial Intelligence with Python course

-A neural network to classify images of traffic signs, written using the tensorflow.keras framework.
+A neural network to classify images of traffic signs, written using the <TT>tensorflow.keras</TT> framework.
 Training dataset provided by the German Traffic Sign Recognition Benchmark (GTSRB).
 A small test dataset is provided in gtsrb-small, while the full data can be downloaded via https://benchmark.ini.rub.de/gtsrb_dataset.html

 ## Implementation process